nutszebra/shake_shake/README.md

 128

 * Cosine annealing
 eta_max is 0.2 and eta_min is 0.002.
-The numbe rof total epoch is 1800.
+The number of total epoch is 1800.

 * Shake-Shake
 forward: Shake